ArunFrey/oss_twitter/01_analyse_twitter_data.md

 </tbody>
 </table>

 These tweets all occur within quick succession of each other (Note: here, the tweets were collected in advance of the workshop, explaining why the dates are not more recent).
 In fact, we can visualise the frequency of the tweets.
-We could use the `ggplot` package for this, but `rtweet` already has a built in function to easily visualise time serie of Twitter data.
+We could use the `ggplot` package for this, but `rtweet` already has a built in function to easily visualise time-series of Twitter data.

 ```r